Best bike travel cases: Bags, boxes and cases that will protect your bike when you fly

 The best bike bags to protect your pride and joy from heavy-handed baggage handlers

 Many cyclists travel abroad with their bikes for holidays or to compete.
-This means flying with your bike which can be a daunting proposition.
+This means flying with your bike, which can be a daunting proposition.
 Most of us have heard horror stories of riders opening their bike bag to find a damaged bike inside after a flight.
-Choosing the right bike bag or rigid travel case or box will ensure your bike is protected and will make your journey easier, meaning you can relax and just enjoy riding.
+Choosing the right bike bag, rigid travel case or box will ensure your bike is protected and make your journey easier, meaning you can relax and enjoy your trip.

 Another thing you might want to consider while travelling with your bike is an insurance option.
 Even with one of the best bike bags things do occasionally happen.
 We have a list of the best bike insurance options, some of which cover your bike even when travelling, so if the unthinkable happens and your bike doesn't arrive in one piece, you'll want to have insurance in place to help ease the blow.